-At the North Carolina and South Carolina DeMayo Law Offices, we are sensitive to the fact that money may be tight following a serious accident.
+At the North and South Carolina DeMayo Law Offices, we are sensitive to the fact that money may be tight following a serious accident.
 Many people mistakenly assume they can’t afford legal assistance or hire an attorney, when in reality, hiring an attorney may be the best way to get the maximum amount of compensation you are owed – a monetary compensation that will cover the cost of your medical bills, lost income, property damage, and pain and suffering.

 That’s why, at DeMayo Law Offices, we work with our clients on a contingency basis, meaning we don’t get paid until you get paid.
 We also offer victims a free case evaluation – a no-obligation initial consultation – to review the circumstances of their case and lay out how we may be able to help them resolve their situation.

 We’ve provided a few answers to commonly asked questions about personal injury accidents.
 However, we’re ready to answer all your questions at a free consultation.
 Don’t hesitate to schedule a complimentary case review.

 First and foremost, after an accident, especially a serious one, your health, and safety must come first.
 Taking a hit to the head, broken bones, or internal bleeding you may not even be aware of can all turn into life-threatening medical disasters if you do not seek medical attention immediately.
 Medical care costs are intimidating, especially when you don’t have insurance, but your life comes first.
 If you require medical treatment, get help.